Schibsted-Tech-Polska/gardr-builder/README.md

 # Garðr Builder

-This command line tools allows for fast and easy building of a [Garðr](http://gardr.github.io/) project with optional plugins.
+This command line tool allows for fast and easy building of a [Garðr](http://gardr.github.io/) project with optional plugins.

 ## Prequisitions